 We welcome enquiries by email from artists who may be interested in exhibiting in our gallery.
 Please send at least three examples of your work in jpeg format, and we will get back to you.
 Contact Us

-to Western USA, China, Greece and elsewhere and likes to abstract shapes and colours to create her distinctive prints.
+Kathryn Acton is a printmaker specializing in screenprints and reduction linoprints.
+She takes inspiration from nature, British landscapes and places she has visited in Western USA, China, Greece and elsewhere and likes to abstract shapes and colours to create her distinctive prints.

 Kathryn taught for many years and during her teaching career discovered with her students the joys and unexpected and surprising results of the printing process.